JustaName-id/JustaName-sdk/docs/sdk/JustaName React SDK/functions/useEnsSignIn.md

 [`UseEnsSignInResult`](../interfaces/UseEnsSignInResult.md) - An object containing:
 - `signIn`: Function to initiate the sign-in process
-- `isLoading`: Boolean indicating if the sign-in is in progress
+- `isSignInPending`: Boolean indicating if the sign-in is in progress
-- `error`: Error object if the sign-in failed
-- `data`: Result data if the sign-in succeeded

 ## Parameters